How To Create SEO Friendly Crypto Articles

 Every writer has come across the acronym SEO at some point, but many aren’t sure what it implies.
-If anyone had the challenge to write an online crypto article about Non-Fungible Tokens, every literate person could give it a try.
+If anyone had the challenge to write an online crypto article about Non-Fungible Tokens, every literate person could try it.
 But if we did a random search, very few of these articles, if any, would make it to the first page of google.
 So why would all these articles not make it to the top page?
 Surely, they can’t all be made up of fake or baseless stories.
 The key reason behind this phenomenon is Search Engine Optimization (SEO).
 A writer should tackle several aspects to ensure their article pops up faster.
-Read on to find out how to make great SEO friendly crypto articles.
+Read on to find out how to make great SEO-friendly crypto articles.

 Make the Title SEO Friendly